What is workflow automation?

 Low-code means the usage of minimal coding to automate workflows and streamline business processes.

-What are the advantages of low-code platforms?
+What are the advantages of low-code workflow automation?

 • Using these platforms, you can automate your workflows by dragging and dropping workflow elements or by using a visual “what you see is what you get” interface.